All Episodes

 I tell you who's not measured at this particular point.

-Uh you you've got Rod Rosenstein believing that he can hide behind the fact that he's the number two at DOJ.
+You've got Rod Rosenstein believing that he can hide behind the fact that he's the number two at DOJ.

 Okay, Jim Jordan, why is this even an issue?

-Why isn't you you have the power to subpoena Rod Rosenstein, do you not, and bring him in and put him under oath?
+Why isn't you, you have the power to subpoena Rod Rosenstein, do you not, and bring him in and put him under oath?

 Yeah, I mean, and this is why that should happen.

-We've already subpoenaed the McKay memos.
+We've already subpoenaed the McCabe memos.

-So we have the FBI former chief counsel, Jim Baker saying he took that as seriously when he was told about that meeting that Rod Rosenstein was thinking about recording the commander-in-chief of this great country, and we have the McKay memos that reinforce that.
+So we have the FBI former chief counsel Jim Baker saying he took that as seriously when he was told about that meeting that Rod Rosenstein was thinking about recording the commander-in-chief of this great country.

 Neither one of those things have happened.